rui-yan/SSL-FL/README.md

 Step5: ```./gdrive list``` -->

-## 3. Download the Pre-trained Checkpoints
+## Self-supervised Federated Learning for Medical Image Classification
+### Self-supervised Federated Pre-training
+(i.e., pre-training directly on decentralized target task data)

+You can run self-supervised Federated Pre-training on your own datasets with the following python files:
+- Fed-BEiT: ```beit/run_beit_pretrain_FedAvg.py```
+- Fed-MAE: ```mae/run_mae_pretrain_FedAvg.py```

+If you want to test on new datasets, please modify datasets.py and FedAvg_utils/data_utils.py

+We also provide the **Pre-trained Checkpoints** as follows.
 In this paper, we choose ViT-B/16 as the backbone for all the methods:

 `BEiT-B`: #layer=12; hidden=768; FFN factor=4x; #head=12; patch=16x16 (#parameters: 86M)

 The models were pretrained with 224x224 resolution.

 The following table provides the pre-trained checkpoints used in the paper:
-### 3.1 For Self-supervised Federated Pre-Training
-(i.e., pre-training directly on decentralized target task data)
 ### Fed-BEiT Retina
 <table><tbody>
 <!-- START TABLE -->